 Website visitors: running and improving our website

 We use Google Analytics and cookie technology when a person visits our website to collect and analyse anonymised data on how many people have visited, what pages they have looked at and other statistical information.
+This enables us to better understand how visitors use this website.
 A cookie does not give us access to your computer or any information about you personally.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
 However this may adversely affect your experience of the website.